EffectOrientedProgramming/book/Chapters/05_Testing.md

 ## Testing Effects

-As you've seen, whenever you create a user-defined type, you can include a method to produce a `ZLayer` containing an instance of that type.
+As you've just seen, whenever you create a user-defined type, you can include a method to produce a `ZLayer` containing an instance of that type.
-When you need to vary the types across multiple tests, those types are supplied using `provide`.
+To vary the types across multiple tests, supply different types to each test using `provide`.

 This only works for user-defined types.
 What about built-in types like `Console`, `Random`, and `Clock`?